TranslationWMcs435/TranslationWMcs435/README.md

 3. Finally, the Execution Engine outputs test cases from those commands.
 It can:
 	- Output a Java source file, which can be directly executed (available for Espresso and Appium)
 	- Execute those commands directly on a physical Android device or emulator (Appium only)

+## Extension
+To extend the project to work with another framework, you mostly need to implement a translation engine, which you can base off of preexisting abstract classes in the .trans package.
+Then you must link that engine up to the Main class with with a couple lines of code.

+The major function in your engine will be Translator.steps_iterator(TestCase).
+This function should iterate through the TestCase that has been created from the user's JSON file.
+Your Translator should pass the actions to a Functions class, which decides between all the actions a user inputs, and places code corresponding to those actions in the toWrite attribute of your Translator.

+Then you tell the Translator to print out toWrite in Main (that code's already there).

+In Main, you need to add lines in three places.
+First, import your package up top.
+Second, add your new classname to the switch statement that currently (4/7/2016) has "Espresso" and "Appium" and such.
+Put yours at the end, and follow the pattern.
+The third place is if you have a live mode, in which case you will need to add code to the next switch statement, or handle it more cleverly above.
+Live mode is more difficult to support overall, since each framework differs more wildly.

+And that is how you make a file-printing extension.
+I can't give you much more advice on making the Functions class, other than that switch statements are where it's at.